-Prerequisite: CS 4721.
+Prerequisite: CS 4721 with a grade of "C" or better.
 An in-depth study of advanced database design and implementation concepts including transaction processing, concurrency, control techniques, recovery techniques, distributed databases and client/server architecture, and security and authorization.

 CS 4723 Project in Database Design